Mohammad Karamudini

-Dr. Mohammad Karamudini (born 1955) is an Iranian writer, translator, science journalist and lecturer.
-He is the writer and translator of numerous articles and books in Persian on biology and biology education.
-He authored or translated more than 37 science books and many more articles in Persian publications.
-He is the recipient of numerous awards including "The Best Book of The Year" (three times: 2006, 2010, 2011 and 2017), "Roshd Festival for The Best Educational Books" (three times: 2002, 2011 and 2013) and "Festival for Best University Textbooks" (in 2012).
+Dr. Mohammad Karamudini (born 1955) is a prominent Iranian writer, translator, science journalist, and lecturer.
+He has authored and translated numerous articles and books in Persian, focusing on biology and biology education.
+With a portfolio of over 48 science and educational books, alongside many more articles published in Persian journals, he has made significant contributions to science communication in Iran.

+Dr. Karamudini has received numerous accolades, including the prestigious "Best Book of the Year" award (four times: 2006, 2010, 2011, and 2017), the "Roshd Festival Award for Best Educational Books" (three times: 2002, 2011, and 2013), and the "Festival Award for Best University Textbooks" (2012).

-Mohammad Karamudini is also a founder of Iranian Biology Olympiad and had been head of the national scientific committee of Iranian Biology Olympiad for 20 years.
+As a pioneer in biology education in Iran, he co-founded the Iranian Biology Olympiad and served as the head of its national scientific committee for 20 years, shaping the future of biology education and inspiring countless students.